20 ft x 10 ft x 2 in

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Estimate sand for paver bedding or leveling.
 Estimate sand volume for a sandbox or small base layer.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

-Sand density changes with moisture, material type, compaction, and supplier measurement.
-Ask your supplier for the best tons-per-yard value.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Sand density changes with moisture, sand type, compaction, and supplier measurement.
+This is a rectangular material estimate, not a paver, pool, aquarium, or drainage specification.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 No. The calculator runs in your browser tab.
 Your recent answers stay only on the page while you use it, and they are not sent to a server.